sonar-idh/nerdl/README.md

 ```

 If images are served via [`iiif`](https://iiif.io/api/image/2.1/), the OCR coordinates can be used to
-generate according image urls by also providing the `iiif-server-url`
+generate according image urls by also providing the `--image-url`
 ```bash
 page2tsv SNP27974534-19010712-0-1-0-0.xml SNP27974534-19010712-0-1-0-0.tsv \
 --image-url=https://content.staatsbibliothek-berlin.de/zefys/SNP27974534-19010712-0-1-0-0/full/full/0/default.jpg